 The journey toward becoming a Clinical Mental Health Counselor is one of continuous learning, self-awareness, and transformation.
 Whether working in private practice, community agencies, hospitals, or advocacy spaces, our graduates carry forward the mission of healing, justice, and empowerment.

 The program in Clinical Mental Health Counseling prepares graduate students to work in a variety of community counseling agencies, college counseling centers, hospitals, and other counseling settings, including private practice.
-According to the Bureau of Labor Statistics, employment of school and career counselors is projected to grow 22 percent from 2018 to 2028, faster than the average for all occupations.
+According to the Bureau of Labor Statistics, employment of clinical mental health counselors is projected to grow 19 percent from 2023 to 2033, faster than the average for all occupations.

 The mission of the Clinical Mental Health Counseling program at Southern Connecticut State University is to prepare compassionate, skilled, and socially conscious professional counselors.
 We are committed to fostering personal and professional growth, cultural humility, and a liberation-based approach to counseling.
 Through rigorous training, experiential learning, and community engagement, we train students to promote mental health, advocate for equity, and serve diverse individuals, families, and communities with integrity and respect.